open-contracting/standard/docs/guidance/map/organizational_units.md

 The `extension.json` and `release-schema.json` files for the Division code extension can be displayed using the combo box above the JSON example.
 Instructions on how to create an OCDS extension can be found [here](https://github.com/open-contracting/standard_extension_template).

-### 3. Using the Organization sub-schema with an organizational hierarchy
+### 3. Using the Organization subschema with an organizational hierarchy

 The *Hospital de Clínicas* is planning to procure supplies for their Blood Center.
 The Hospital is part of the Medical School in the National University of Asuncion.
 Since the hospital is key in the provision of healthcare for low income groups in the community, it is in the interest of many to clearly identify the procurement of the Hospital only.
 It is also important for the publisher that users can group the data following organizational hierarchies.